-Piazza del Popolo means “People’s Square”, but the name derives form the poplars that used to grow there and gave their name to the Santa Maria del Popolo Church in the northeast corner of the piazza.
+Although Piazza del Popolo means “People’s Square”, the name could also derive from the poplars that used to grow there and gave their name to the Santa Maria del Popolo Church in the northeast corner of the piazza.

-The square was meant impressive, since it was the first thing a traveler from the north laid his eyes on when entering the city from the north.
+The square was laid to impress, since it used to be the first thing a traveler from the north laid his eyes on when entering the city.

-The way the Piazza del Popolo looks now is the work of the neoclassical architect Giuseppe Valadier.
-Originally the shape of the square was trapezoidal and was centred on the Via Flaminia, but Valadier created the two semicircles around the piazza and the viale (lane) leading up to the balustrated overlook from the Pincio.
+The present Piazza del Popolo is the work of the neoclassical architect Giuseppe Valadier.
+Originally the shape of the square was trapezoidal and was centred on the Via Flaminia, but Valadier created the two semicircles around the piazza and the viali (lanes) leading up to the balustraded Pincio belvedere.

 Having one’s back turned towards the Porta del Popolo, one looks towards the so-called tridente, the three streets branching out from the piazza and separated in the beginning by the almost-twin churches Santa Maria in Montesanto (on the left) and Santa Maria dei Miracoli.
 From left to right, the streets are the Via del Babuino, the Via del Corso and the Via di Ripetta.

 The two buildings framing the tridente were created in an identical way by Valadier and a third similar palazzo was constructed next to the Santa Maria del Popolo.
 Two identical walls on the west and east sides completed his design.
-The trees behind the western walls were planted in order to hide the buildings behind them, which did not match Valadier‘s design.
+The trees behind the western walls were planted in order to hide some buildings that did not match Valadier‘s design.

 His most important renovations were the carriageway and the pedestrian steps leading up to the Pincio and the triple-arched nymphaeum below the lookout point.

-Valadier had also made plans for fountains, but since the Acqua Vergine Nuovo aquaduct was not completed until the 1820s, these were not actually built and the fountains on the east and west side of the piazza were created by Giovanni Ceccarini.
+Valadier had also projected several fountains, but since the Acqua Vergine Nuovo aquaduct was not completed until the 1820s, these were not actually built and the fountains on the east and west side of the piazza were created by Giovanni Ceccarini.